dpzhang/Project_ALDA/README.md

 feasible and non-conflicted course schedules that best staisfy your demand.

 * After checking the boxes and indicating your course selection, click on the "Download Schedules" button below.
+There would be two possible outcomes:

-* Two possible outcomes:
+    1. You will see a message called "Your courses schedules are generated and have already been downloaded to your AldaCourse directory".
+The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>.
-    1. You will see a message called "Your courses schedules are generated and have already been downloaded to your AldaCourse directory".The generated course schedules could be found in <code>./Project_Alda/AldaCourse/aldacourse/schedule#.xlsx</code>.
-The output course schedule are all in <code>.xlsx</code> spreadsheet format and the number of generated spreadsheets will soly depend on the combination of courses you select.
+The output course schedule are all in <code>.xlsx</code> spreadsheet format and the number of generated spreadsheets will soley depend on the combination of courses you select.
     2. If you see a message like "There's conflict in your course selection.
 We couldn't generate schedule.", it means based on your course selection, there